walker777007/A-Deep-Dive-into-Reddit-Comments/README.md

   * SSDs.
 Honestly, I thought they were just for the boot partition, and nothing else.
 Built a high end PC with a 1tb ssd about 3 years back, thinking I'd have to get a a hard drive etc..... will never buy spinning metal again. edit : I kind of jumped on the bandwagon at exactly the right time, to be honest.
 Got a decent deal for a 1tb SSD 3 years ago, and thought I might upgrade later.
 SSD prices remained pretty much stable for 2 years after that, it's only recently they've come down. edit2 : Also, the upgrading of my internet account made a difference.
 I used to be on 2mbps.
 Now I can delete games and reinstall them without the 24 hour+ wait.
   * All of MSIs and Gigabytes Mid range B450 and above have Bios Flashback.
 I can't remember for other vendors.

   Other topics included life advice, guns, philosophy/logic, fitness, and more.
-Others seemed focus on language rather than content.
+Others seemed to focus on language rather than content.
 One specifically had many comments that used % and $ symbols, and another specifically had comments explicitly referencing subreddits, so a lot of 'r/' tokens.

 ## Conclusion